The ideal cat food is a little baby bunny (sorry!)…

 Do Cats Need Extra Taurine?

 Taurine is an extremely common concern of cat owners, luckily though fresh meat and organ feeders do not need to concern themselves with it.
 It’s like the “too much protein myth” in dogs.
-The reason taurine is a hot potato is because during the 1980’s cats (and likely dogs) that were being fed dry dog food were dropping dead.
+The reason taurine is a hot potato is that during the 1980s cats (and likely dogs) that were being fed dry dog food were dropping dead.

 Taurine is a protein, commonly found in all meat and certainly organ meat, specifically liver.
 The 3:1:1 ratio will provide all the taurine a cat (or dog) will need.